minvws/https-github.com-minvws-nl-covid19-dbco-app-backend/README.md

 * api: implements the APIs
 * portal: implements a (potentially temporary) portal for healthcare (BCO) workers.

+The workers and apis are developed using PHP 7 and the lightweight Slim framework (https://www.slimframework.com) The portal is developed using PHP 7 and the Laravel 8 framework (https://laravel.com)

 ## Development

 Prerequisites: A working Docker environment